Last Updated on March 13, 2021 by Dave Farquhar

 But I’ve also seen destroyed vinyl tile.
 Maybe the person who put it down didn’t put it down right.
 Maybe someone abused it too much.
 It’s not indestructible.
 But it can hold up pretty well.

 Obviously, I use vinyl tile in rental properties.
-But I use it in mine too.
+But I use it in my own house too.
 The vinyl tile in my house outlasted the ceramic tile that was in the kitchen when I first bought it.
 I guarantee that ceramic tile was a lot more expensive.

-The key is cleaning up the floor before you put the tile down, then putting down good primer to help it stick well.
+The key is cleaning up the floor before you put the tile down, level out any holes or gaps in the existing floor or subfloor, especially if you’re covering an existing finished floor, then putting down good primer to help it stick well.
 It also helps to let the tiles acclimate to the room for a day or two before you lay them down.

 If you’re replacing old tile, you can cheat.
 Pull up the old tile–as long as it’s not 9-inch tile, which is usually asbestos–but leave one row in or near the middle of the room.
 Put your first row down right next to that row you left.
-Put down a second row if you wish.
+Put down a second row next to your new row if you wish.
 Then come back and take up the row you left.

 What if you find asbestos tile?
 Clean it really well, put some leveling compound in any holes you find, and lay the new tile on top of it.
 Removing the asbestos tile isn’t worth the health risk.
 But if you leave it alone, it won’t hurt you.